Compete with others and we become bitter. Compete with ourselves and we become better.

 Why did you start martial arts?

-When did you start your training?
+When did you start your training then?

 I finally began formal martial arts studies in Texas in 1991 for a brief period.

-Did you ever return to it?
+Did you ever return to it Tae Kwon Do or Hapkido?

-I tried.
-After leaving the military out of sheer convenience, I briefly retried my hand, or foot rather, at tae kwon do.
+Yes.
 The experience I had was abominable to say the least.
-I quickly abandoned that path and turned my attentions back to handily, and potently propelling my life into a downward spiral for a few years.
+I quickly abandoned that path turning my attentions back to artfully, and potently propelling my life into a downward spiral for the next few years.

 How did you end up in Praying Mantis Boxing?
 That’s a bit of a strange style isn’t it?

-When did you begin training Mantis?
+So when did you begin training mantis boxing?

-Did you say weapons!?
+Did you say weapons?!

-How many and what kind of weapons did you train in?
+How many, and what kind of weapons?

 That sounds like some HEAVY METAL!?!?
+How do you learn so many?

-When did you open your training academy?
+Ok, so moving on then, when exactly did you open your training academy?

 What did you do about it?